CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/VXLAN-Active-Active-Mode.md

+In addition to [troubleshooting single-attached configurations](/version/cumulus-linux-377/Network-Virtualization/Troubleshooting-VXLANs), there is now the Troubleshooting</span>

-In addition to [troubleshooting single-attached configurations](/version/cumulus-linux-377/Network-Virtualization/Troubleshooting-VXLANs), there is now the MLAG daemon (`clagd`) to consider.
+In addition to [troubleshooting single-attached configurations](/display/CL40/Troubleshooting+VXLANs), there is now the MLAG daemon (`clagd`) to consider.
 The `clagctl` command gives the output of MLAG behavior and any inconsistencies that might arise between a MLAG pair.

     cumulus@leaf01$ clagctl
     The peer is alive